Disney – Did COVID ruin our Disney Magic?

 This post may contain affiliate links which means I may receive a small commission for purchases made through these links.
 I promise I will only recommend products that I have personally used!
 Thank you for supporting our blog so we can continue creating free content each week!
 Learn more on our Privacy Policy page.

+So did Covid ruin our Disney magic?
 Mark and I have been Walt Disney World Annual Passholders since 2016.
 I had been to Magic Kingdom as a young child, and once to Epcot in my early 20s and loved it, but Mark had never been and I’ve always wanted to show him the childlike magic that he missed as a kid.

-His first experience at Disney World was a unique and special one and we never even went into an actual theme park!! (we saw ESPN Wide World of Sports, Disney’s Port Orleans Resort – French Quarter, and Disney Springs).
+His first experience at Disney World was a unique and special one and we never even went into an actual theme parks!! (we saw ESPN Wide World of Sports, Disney’s Port Orleans Resort – French Quarter, and Disney Springs).
 That’s because Mark signed up to run the runDisney Inaugural Star Wars Dark Side Half Marathon in April of 2016.
 We stayed at Port Orleans -French Quarter and took the boat from the resort to Disney Springs for a pre-race meal at The Rainforest Cafe, and it sold him on the magic!
 We finally got our passes for my birthday in August 2016 (we stayed at the Caribbean Beach Resort and went to Magic Kingdom for the first time) and we used the heck out of the passes until 2020!

 From 2016-2020 we were die-hard fans going to the parks at least 4 times a year! (usually more!!)
 We’ve been to all 4 parks in Florida – Disney’s Magic Kingdom, Disney’s Hollywood Studios, Disney’s Animal Kingdom, and Epcot multiple times each, plus Disney’s Boardwalk, and stayed in several on-site resorts plus one more affordable hotel nearby.
 We’ve celebrated most of our birthdays and anniversaries there each year, escaped real-life stress, mourned incredibly sad losses, and made some irreplaceable memories with each other and family over the last few years.